Updated —

 What the 80% target means — and why it was relaxed

 Under the EU Gas Storage Regulation, member states normally must fill storage to 90% by November 1.
 For the 2026 winter season the mandatory target was relaxed to 80% under the regulation's flexibility provisions, with scope for member states to deviate by up to a further 4% where market conditions are unfavourable.
-Even against that lower bar, the current refill pace falls short.
-Hitting 80% from here would require sustained injections of roughly 3,621 GWh/day through the remaining refill window — above the run-rate observed so far this season.
+Against that lower bar the trajectory is now below pace but improving: hitting 80% from 50% by November 1 requires roughly +0.26 percentage points per day sustained through the remaining 116 days, and the observed pace has picked up to ~+0.22pp/day (from ~+0.19pp/day in mid-June).
+At that rate, the trajectory projects to ~75% by November 1, approximately 5pp below the relaxed 80% bar — narrower than the 8pp shortfall projected three weeks ago.
+The formal 90% target would need ~+0.34pp/day and remains out of reach.
+GEF has held the trajectory framing at "below pace" since June 22; today's update is the first to show the gap narrowing rather than widening.

 Why it matters

 Storage is Europe's buffer against a cold winter or a supply shock.
-A buffer that ends the refill season near 67% rather than 80% leaves less headroom: it raises the odds of sharp price spikes during winter cold snaps, keeps the continent more exposed to LNG-market competition with Asia, and tightens the link between any further Hormuz disruption and European heating and power costs.
+A buffer that ends the refill season in the low-70s rather than comfortably above 90% still leaves less headroom than a normal year — and any renewed pace deceleration would narrow it: it raises the odds of sharp price spikes during winter cold snaps, keeps the continent more exposed to LNG-market competition with Asia, and tightens the link between any further Hormuz disruption and European heating and power costs.
 A disruption at one node — a closed strait thousands of kilometres away — propagates through the whole system, and an under-filled storage base is one of the clearest channels through which it reaches European households.

 About this chart